The information in this article is up to date for tax year 2024 (returns filed in 2025).

 • Form 1098-T, Tuition Statement: This form reports your tuition payments to the IRS.
 Your school fills it out and sends it to you (or your parents) to include with your tax return when you file.

 ezTaxReturn will walk you through all the steps to file taxes as a student and make sure you include all the appropriate tax forms when you file.
-Simple returns are free to file.
+Simple federal returns are free to file.
+See if you qualify.

 The articles and content published on this blog are provided for informational purposes only.
 The information presented is not intended to be, and should not be taken as, legal, financial, or professional advice.
 Readers are advised to seek appropriate professional guidance and conduct their own due diligence before making any decisions based on the information provided.